Short Story

 The City of Burlington is a major infrastructure corridor (QEW, Hwy 407, CN, CP and GO transportation, Hydro and Enbridge Gas Pipeline).
 Wedged between the top of the Niagara Escarpment and Lake Ontario, significant stormwater drainage passes through the City in its 17 creeks.
 The area is also characterized by a significant drop in elevation of over 250m in only 12km.

 Stormwater management and green infrastructure are essential strategies to address flooding issues identified by the Intact Centre for Climate Adaptation (University of Waterloo).
-Currently, approximately 10% of Burlington homes experience flooding and the city experienced one of the five worst Canadian floods in 2014.
+Currently, approximately 10% of Burlington homes experience flooding.
+The City has experienced two significant floods in the past decade – August 2014 and July 2024.

 Preserving the Millcroft Greenspace is critical to a healthy Burlington.
 Please help us save this area today!